 First Concert: Willie Nelson

 Who's the man?
-Yup, thats me
+Yup, that's me

 Hometown: Sammamish, WA